lldap/lldap/example_configs/dolibarr.md

 Administrator DN: cn=admin,ou=people,dc=example,dc=com
 Administrator password: secret

-Click on modify then "test ldap connection".
+Click on modify then "TEST LDAP CONNECTION".
 You should get this result on the bottom:
 ```
  TCP connect to LDAP server successful (Server=ldap://example.com, Port=389)